NCAR/DART/models/clm/tutorial/README.rst

  > cd <caseroot directory>
  > ./case.submit

-Check the status of the job on Cheyenne using PBS command to determine if job is queued (Q), running (R) or completed.
+Check the status of the job on Cheyenne using PBS commands to determine if job is queued (Q), running (R) or completed.

 ::